sintaxi/harp/README.md

 <a name="rules-2"/>
 ### 2) Public Directory is public.

-Your `public` directory defines what will be served and what URL your application exposes.
-Public assets belong in the `public` directory and assets outside of the `public` directory will be ignored.
+Your `public` directory is required to have a functioning harp application.
+It defines what will be served publicly and what URLs your application exposes.
+Public assets belong in the `public` directory and assets outside of the `public` directory will not be served.

     myapp.harp.io/
       |- README.md                    <--- won't be served